justinhartman/Webserver-Error-Pages/README.md

 ### Dependencies

-You will need to install both `html-minifier` as well as `postcss` before you can execute the minifaction script.
+You will need to install, `html-minifier`, `postcss` (and plugins) and `uglify-js` before you can execute the minifaction script.
+You can do this by following the commands below or by using the `package.json` file located at the root folder of the project repo.
+Either way, you will need to install `html-minifier` before using `Node` to get the required modules.

 #### Installing html-minifier